aishraj/JavaScript-Interview-Questions/README.md

 **Edit:**

-* Having been in around 50 60-to-90-minute JavaScript-related tech interviews, **every single day** for a month.
+* Having been in around 50 60-to-90-minute JavaScript-related tech interviews, **every single day** for a month (yeah I'm doing the math right, I had triple interviews on certain days, double interview in others -- dunno how many brain cells I've lost in the meantime : ).
 * And having reach to an offer level from 3 of those firms that I interviewed **in 10 days** (it's a miracle, when you consider the hiring process may take up to several months),